eriksjolund/podman-nginx-socket-activation/examples/example2/README.md

 The instructions are similar to Example 1.

-1. Create the file _/etc/containers/systemd/example2.container_ with the file contents
+1. Create the file _/etc/containers/systemd/example2.container_ with the contents
    ```
    [Unit]
    Requires=example2.socket